gradle/gradle/design-docs/conflict-resolution-spec.md

     dependencies {
         components {
-            module('com.google.guava:guava') {
+            modules('com.google.collections:google-collections') {
-                replacedBy 'com.google.collections:google-collections'
+                replacedBy 'com.google.guava:guava'
             }
         }
     }

-This states that module 'com.google.guava:guava' was replaced by 'com.google.collections:google-collections' at some point.
+This states that module 'com.google.collections:google-collections' was replaced/superseded/deprecated by 'com.google.guava:guava' at some point.
 This implies two things:

-- Every version of 'google-collections' and every version of 'guava' conflict with each other.
+- Every version of 'google-collections' and every version of 'guava' conflicts with each other.
 - Every version of 'google-collections' is older than any version of 'guava'.

 ### User visible changes

 1. New DSL API (see above)
 2. Smarter conflict resolution, for example: no more guava and google-collections together in the classpaths.

-### Implementation

-- Extra input to DependencyGraphBuilder
-- New incubating api in the 'components' DSL element

 ### Test coverage